 1. Where to Begin – How to Create a Google+ Hangout

 Start by focusing on what the topic of your Google+ Hangout will be.
 To do so, create a discussion around a topic that relates to your business and its customer base.
-If you’re a fashion company, you might host a Hangout around the latest trends in fashion or if you’re a restaurant, you might invite your culinary staff to talk about how to make some of your most famous dishes at home.
-It’s best to start with a topic that your company knows really well to ensure you’re comfortable with the subject for your first attempt at Hangouts.
+If you’re a fashion company, you might host a Hangout around the latest trends in fashion, or if you’re a restaurant, you might invite your culinary staff to talk about how to make some of your most famous dishes at home.
+It’s best to start with a topic that your company knows well to ensure you’re comfortable with the subject for your first attempt at Hangouts.

 Once you’ve settled on a topic, it’s time to prepare for the actual execution of the Hangout.
-Download the app on iOS, Android or Chrome to get Hangouts setup prior to the time of the event.
+Download the app on iOS, Android or Chrome to get Hangouts setup before the time of the event.
 It’s also required that you as the host and participants have a Google login id, as well as a Google+ account.
-This basically means that all attendees must sign-up for a Google account and setup an associated profile on Google+ as well.
+This means that all attendees must sign-up for a Google account and setup an associated profile on Google+ as well.

-It’s important login to the Google+ Page for your business, since it’s now time to schedule your Google+ Hangout on Air for another day or launch it now.
+It’s important login to the Google+ Page for your business since it’s now time to schedule your Google+ Hangout on Air for another day or launch it now.
 Most of the time it’s ideal to schedule your Google+ Hangout on Air ahead of time to help give your company time to prepare, as well as build an audience for the event and visibility around the future discussion.
 Visit https://plus.google.com/hangouts and click on Start a Hangout on Air to begin organizing the event.

 It’s now time to choose between hosting a Hangout now or later, select later to begin naming your Hangout On Air, adding a description, setting a time and selecting who the audience will be.